-Some of the most common causes are aging, hormone changes, certain medical condition, certain medications, allergies, clogged tear glands, computer use, environmental factors, and even contact lens usage.
+Some of the most common causes are aging, hormone changes, certain medical conditions, certain medications, allergies, clogged tear glands, computer use, environmental factors, and even contact lens usage.

 Symptoms of Dry Eye

 If you have dry eye disease, you may experience some or all these symptoms.
-If you are experiencing these symptoms, schedule a comprehensive eye exam to determine whether dry eye disease is the cause.
+If you are experiencing these symptoms, schedule an eye exam to determine whether dry eye disease is the cause.

 - A stinging or burning sensation in your eyes